We are incredibly proud to be a Church of England Academy. Our Christian values are embedded throughout our school.

 We have fostered strong links between the school and the local community.
 Use of the Parish Magazine ensures that the work undertaken on religious and global education is shared with a wider audience.

-The services that we hold a Leake Church are:
+The services that we deliver at Leake Church are:

 Reverend, Dianne Gamble Jean Smethurst, Foundation Governor